tanushrijadhav/encryption-decryption-oopd-java/README.md

 # CipherForge — Modular Encryption Suite

 CipherForge is a modular encryption and decryption platform built in Java using JavaFX.
-It demonstrates strong object-oriented design principles, a clean separation of concerns, and an extensible architecture for implementing multiple encryption algorithms.
+It demonstrates strong object-oriented design principles, a clean separation of concerns and an extensible architecture for implementing multiple encryption algorithms.

-> ⚠️ **Status: Work in Progress** — This project is actively being developed as part of an OOPD Mini Project.
+> ⚠️ **Status: Work in Progress** - This project is actively being developed as part of an OOPD Mini Project.
 Features marked 🚧 are planned but not yet implemented.

 ---